3983NHRobotics/doc.highlandsrobotics.com/README.md

 <br>

 Uses the awesome [TinyMCE](http://www.tinymce.com/ "TinyMCE website") for the edit page if you want it to.<br>
-Also uses [PACE](http://github.hubspot.com/pace/docs/welcome/ "Pace website") for paceload animations if you want.
+Also uses [PACE](http://github.hubspot.com/pace/docs/welcome/ "Pace website") for pageload animations if you want.
 <br>

 <br>